Retainers

 • Retainers should be kept in the proper retainer case when they are not in the patient’s mouth.
 DO NOT PLACE IT IN YOUR POCKET or wrap it in a napkin.

-• Keep away from any family pets, as they like to chew on them.
-Don’t leave them sitting on a counter, coach, bed, or end table.
+• Keep retainers away from pets, as they may chew on them.
+Don’t leave them sitting on a counter, couch, bed, or end table.

 Tartar, Plaque and Cavity Treatment